 Hetal adds, “We think the biggest challenge is that we have a varied set of viewers – some that just love short-cuts and some who are the purist who would not consider anything but the authentic way to doing things.”

 So they try to include both styles in their videos.
-If there is a short cut to a process with no compromise on flavor, Anuja and Hetal share it with their viewers.
+If there is a shortcut to a process with no compromise on flavour, Anuja and Hetal share it with their viewers.
 However, when there is a certain process that defines a recipe, they have to oblige and make the dish the traditional way.

 There are a million videos showing a million different recipes but what really sets ShowMeTheCurry.com above everyone else is the level of professionalism and quality of videos and the preciseness of their recipes.

 “The format of our show is not that of a teacher/student.
-We are more like the next-door neighbor or friend showing a recipe,” adds Anuja.
+We are more like the next-door neighbour or friend showing a recipe,” adds Anuja.